 A 360-Degree view

-Set up overhead, the 3D-LiDAR sensor is able to get a 360- Degree view and then offer a better space detection than a traditional sensor.
-“Unlike a traditional speed control system installation in a specific orientation, the small and light 3D-LiDAR sensor is easy to set up and doesn’t need any specific orientation to enable a reliable and accurate control.” precises Codo.
+Set up overhead, the 3D-LiDAR sensor enables a 360- Degree view and then a better space detection than other sensors.
+“Unlike an usual speed control system that needs a specific orientation, the small and light 3D-LiDAR sensor is easy to set up in any orientation and requires little processing power to offer reliable and accurate control.” precises Codo.

 3D-LiDAR vs camera

 According to him “The 3D-LiDAR offers better capabilities than the camera.
 Even though the camera detects the reality with two-dimensional images whose quality depends on daylight, the 3D-LiDAR gets a 3D point cloud with a constant quality whether in daylight as well as at night, even if in humidity conditions.
 The point clouds are lighter than an HD image and that makes 3D LiDAR a strong solution for onboard real time solutions.”
 Through the quick image processing time, it enables an increased reactivity and real time data collection.
 Moreover, the reliable reality modelling allows a better vehicle classification.

 A unique sensor

 While various sensors were necessary to classify different kinds of vehicles such as cars, trucks, motobikes…, only one 3D sensor is enough for a multiple detection.
 “With a unique sensor, the risk of desynchronization between sensors disappears since all the data came from the same device in real time.” adds Codo.